Torsors in super-symmetry

 that naturally arises from an \emph{fpqc} (resp., \emph{fppf}) morphism $R \to S$ in $\mathtt{SAlg}_k$.
 Here, fpqc (resp., fppf) represents ``faithfully flat" (resp., ``faithfully flat and finitely presented"); see Section \ref{SSFF}.
 A \emph{super-scheme} is a $k$-super-functor $\X$ which is \emph{local} (or roughly speaking, $\X$ behaves like a sheaf with respect to Zariski coverings $\{ R \to R_{f_i}\}$, where $f_i \in R_0$ (finitely many) with $\sum_i f_iR_0=R_0$), and which is covered by some open sub-functors that are isomorphic to affine super-schemes.
 By convention every super-scheme $\X$ is supposed to be \emph{non-trivial} in the sense that $\X(R)\ne \emptyset$ for some $0\ne R\in \mathtt{SAlg}_k$.

-If a $k$-super-functor $\X$ is contained in one of the categories noted above, then the associated $k$-functor $\X_{\mathsf{ev}}$ is in the corresponding one.
+If a $k$-super-functor $\X$ is contained in one of the categories noted above, then the associated $k$-functor $\X_{\mathsf{ev}}$ is in the corresponding one defined in the ordinary (non-super) context.
 If $\G$ is an affine super-group, then $\G_{\mathsf{ev}}$ is an affine group.

-There is an alternative definition (see \cite[Sect.~4]{MZ1}) of an (affine) super-scheme, which defines it as a super-ringed space which satisfies some conditions that would be easily guessed from the ordinary situation.
-We will often use the word in this alternative, geometrical meaning.
+There is an alternative definition (see \cite[Sect.
+3.3]{CCF}, \cite[Chapter 4, Sect.~1]{Manin} or \cite[Sect.~4]{MZ1}, and rely on Leites \cite{L} for historical background) of an (affine) super-scheme, which defines it as a super-ringed space satisfying some conditions that are naturally inferred from the ordinary setup.
+We will use in part (in fact, essentially only in Section \ref{STHMII}) the word in this alternative, geometrical meaning.
 This is justified since we have a natural equivalence (see \cite[Theorem 5.14]{MZ1}) between the two categories of (affine) super-schemes thus defined in the two distinct ways.
-The equivalence of one direction associates to every super-scheme $\mathsf{Z}$ in the geometrical sense, the $k$-super-functor $ R \, \mapsto \, \operatorname{Mor}(\operatorname{Spec} R,\, \mathsf{Z}) $ represented by it.
+The equivalence of one direction assigns to every super-scheme $\mathsf{Z}$ in the geometrical sense, the $k$-super-functor $ R \, \mapsto \, \operatorname{Mor}(\operatorname{Spec} R,\, \mathsf{Z}) $ represented by it.